 Sulfates and Curly/Wavy Hair Guide

-Sulfates are a type of anionic surfactant, which is considered the strongest form of surfactant.
-They have a negatively charged hydrophilic (water loving) head that attracts positively charged oils and dirt, which are then rinsed off with the water.
-That’s great if it’s oils you want to remove, and not so great if it’s removing the hair and scalp’s natural protective oils.
+Sulfates have a negatively charged hydrophilic (water loving) head that attracts positively charged oils and dirt, which are then rinsed off with the water [14].
+That's great if it's oils you want to remove, and not so great if it's removing the hair and scalp's natural protective oils.
+Hair stripped of oils may feel dry and tangle more easily.

 Your hair, on the other hand, needs to retain its natural oils to protect it and your scalp.
 Stripping them away deprives the hair of necessary moisture, amino acids, and antibodies, and makes it look dry, dull, and lifeless.